Repost from 2015. Edited, rewritten, and corrected.

-Evangelicals are primarily known for the things they are against: abortion, same-sex marriage, homosexuality, premarital sex, pornography, socialism, atheism, humanism, liberalism, and Barack Hussein Obama.
-The farther you move to the right, the longer the lists become.
-Growing up in the Independent Fundamentalist Baptist church, I heard countless sermons about this or that “sin.”
+Evangelicals are primarily known for the things they are against: abortion, same-sex marriage, homosexuality, premarital sex, pornography, socialism, atheism, humanism, liberalism, Democrats, and former U.S. president Barack Hussein Obama.
+The further you move to the right of the Evangelical scale, the longer the list become.
+Growing up in the Independent Fundamentalist Baptist (IFB) church movement, I heard countless sermons about this or that “sin.”
 Years ago, I heard a preacher deliver a sermon based on the text, neither give place to the devil.
-After reading the text the preacher spent the next 40 or so minutes listing all the things he was against.
-(Please see An Independent Baptist Hate List) Most of the preachers of my youth believed the following were sins: women wearing pants/shorts, men having long hair, dating couples have physical contact before marriage, listening to rock music or contemporary Christian music, going to the movie theater, using non-King James version translations, cursing.
+After reading the text the preacher spent the next forty or so minutes listing all the things he was against.
+(Please see An Independent Baptist Hate List.)
+Most of the preachers of my youth believed the following were sins: women wearing pants/shorts, men having long hair, dating couples have any physical contact before marriage, listening to rock music or contemporary Christian music, going to the movie theater, using non-King James version translations, and cursing.
+Awful sins, right?
 As a teenager, I believed that my pastors were against e-v-e-r-y-t-h-i-n-g.
 I am sure the teens of the churches I pastored said the same about me.

 When I first deconverted, I was blessed to have for a friend a charismatic pastor who had also told Jesus to take a hike.
 He and I spent countless hours together, talking about Christianity, the Bible, and the ministry.
 We both laugh at how we acted and reacted back then.
 My friend got his ear pierced.
 He also got a tattoo.
-One day we were out and about and we saw a sign that said Parking Reserved for Pastor.
+One day we were out and about and we saw a sign in a church parking lot that said, Parking Reserved for Pastor.
 A photograph was taken of middle fingers extended as we stood in front of the sign.
 I know, quite juvenile.
 But remember, Evangelicalism robbed us of much of our lives.
-We came of age in the late 1960s and 70s.
-While our non-Evangelical peers were enjoying love, peace, and rock and roll, we were in church praising Jesus.
-So in many ways, we are now living our teenage and young adult years now.
-We are experiencing things that our contemporaries experienced 40 years ago.
+We came of age in the late 1960s and 1970s.
+While our non-Evangelical schoolmates were enjoying free love, drugs, and rock and roll, we were in church praising Jesus.
+So in many ways, we are living our teenage and young adult years now.
+We are experiencing things that our contemporaries experienced forty plus years ago.

 Now that Jesus, the Bible, and the screaming voices of preachers no longer guide us, we are free to do what we want.
 Several months ago, a Fundamentalist family member asked me why I was growing my hair so long.
 My response?
 Because I can.
 And when they see me again and notice that I am now sporting a bald head again, I am sure they will ask me why I shaved my head.
 The answer is the same.
 Because I can.
 The answer to every behavioral question is the same.
 Because I can.

 Now, lest Evangelical zealots say I am preaching nihilism or licentiousness, I want to be clear: just because I can, doesn’t mean I will.
-What I am saying is that I don’t need a deity, a religious text, or self-righteous Evangelicals to tell me how to live.
+What I am saying is that I don’t need a deity, a religious text, or pompous, self-righteous Evangelical preachers to tell me how to live.
 Using reason and common sense, I weigh each and every choice and decide accordingly.
 Well, most of the time, anyway.
-I can, at times, be impetuous, making decisions without taking time to weigh consequences.
+I can, at times, be impetuous, making decisions without taking time to weigh the consequences.
 Most of the time, I survive my impetuous behavior with nary a scratch.
-There are those times when making rash decisions have had poor outcomes.
+There are, however, those times when making rash decisions has had poor outcomes.
 When this happens, hopefully I learn from it.
 If my poor judgment harmed someone else, I do my best to make things right.

 I think I will end this post here.
 Why?
 Because I can.